kyverno/website/content/en/docs/Troubleshooting/_index.md

 ## API server is blocked

-**Symptom**: Kyverno pods are not running and the API server is timing out due to webhook timeouts.
-This can happen if the Kyverno pods are not gracefully terminated, or if there is a cluster outage, and policies were configure to [fail-closed](/docs/writing-policies/policy-settings/).
+**Symptom**: Kyverno Pods are not running and the API server is timing out due to webhook timeouts.
+This can happen if the Kyverno Pods are not gracefully terminated, or if there is a cluster outage, and policies were configure to [fail-closed](/docs/writing-policies/policy-settings/).

 **Solution**: Delete the Kyverno validating and mutating webhook configurations and then restart Kyverno.